 Establishing an eCommerce website can be a huge milestone for your company.
 Planning your project properly is a key factor in setting up your successful eCommerce website.
 Every little factor matters and can save up your time and money.
 Due to that, carefully prepared web development requirements are necessary before launching the project of your dreamed eCommerce business.
 The more information is known before the start of a project, the better.

-The aim of this article is to describe the process of project planning and everything that revolves around it, including why gathering requirements is so important, the role of designing, what information is crucial before the start of the project, and more.
+The aim of this article is to describe the process of eCommerce project planning and everything that revolves around it, including why gathering requirements is so important, the role of designing, what information is crucial before the start of the project, and more.